 The finalize method is called to free the unused resources before the garbage collector gets initiated.

-The garbage collection is the ability of the programming language to perform automatic memory management.
+Garbage collection is the ability of the programming language to perform automatic memory management.
 It automatically frees up the memory by removing the objects that are no longer required.

 47. Should you always use Object-oriented programming?
 Are there any limitations of Object-oriented programming?